infocom-tpo/PoseNet-Unity/README.md

 ## License

-PoseNet-CoreML is available under the MIT license.
+PoseNet-Unity is available under the MIT license.
 See the LICENSE file for more info.